tyler-reitz/fullstack.challenge/README.md

 ### Submitting your results

-Send your completed test to your contact at Double or jobs@withdouble.com directly
+Send your completed test to your contact at Double or jobs@withdouble.com directly, attaching a zip of your directory (don't forget to include your `.git` folder).

-You can share your Github project link or zip your directory and attach it to your email.
-If you do not use Github, don't forget to attach your `.git` folder.